-Dr. J. Tim Smith, Chair; Dr. David S. McKim; Dr. Nancy L. Paiva; Dr. Lie Qian; Ms. Dena Rymel; Mr. Alexander Spahn; Dr. Ming-Shan Su; Dr. Loide M. Wasmund
+Dr. J. Tim Smith, Chair; Dr. Srimal Garusinghe; Dr. Steve McKim; Dr. Nancy L. Paiva; Dr. Lie Qian; Ms. Dena Rymel; Mr. Caleb Smith; Mr. Alexander Spahn; Dr. Ming-Shan Su; Mr. Jonathan Zhang

-The Department of Chemistry, Computer and Physical Sciences is dedicated to preparing its students to face the challenges and take advantage of the opportunities of the 21st century in an expanding global community by providing excellence in teaching, outstanding academic programs, and relevant research opportunities.
+The Department of Chemistry, Computer and Physical Sciences is dedicated to preparing its students to face the challenges and take advantage of the opportunities of the 21st century in an expanding global community by providing excellence in teaching, outstanding academic programs, and relevant research opportunities that lead to life-long learning.

 The Department of Chemistry, Computer and Physical Sciences will continue to exemplify excellence in teaching, grantsmanship, research, and scholarship.
-It will be innovative and responsive to changing technologies and demographics and continue to pursue partnerships with regional constituencies.
-The Department of Chemistry, Computer and Physical Sciences offers undergraduate programs leading to B.S. degrees in chemistry, computer science, computer information systems, and science education.
+Our vision will be innovative and responsive to changing technologies and demographics and will continue to pursue partnerships with regional, national, and global constituencies.

+The Department of Chemistry, Computer and Physical Sciences offers undergraduate programs leading to B.S. degrees in chemistry, computer science, and computer information systems.